Euclid preparation. LVIII. Detecting globular clusters in the Euclid survey: Simulated VIS images with artificial globular clusters

 To this aim we match the input catalogue of artificial-GC positions with the output pipeline-catalogue.
 We use a small matching radius of $\ang{;;0.1}$ to avoid random field contamination.
 The average distance of our matched positions is $\ang{;;0.05}$, corresponding to half a pixel in VIS and thus indicating that we indeed retrieved the input GC sources.
 Overall we find that the automatic \Euclid pipeline was able to detect 18\,340 GCs compared to the 24\,154 artificial GCs that were injected, for an overall recovery fraction of 76\%.

 The fact that these GCs get recovered by the pipeline and included in the catalogue does not necessarily imply that we can identify them as bona fide GCs right away.
 For this they will have to be studied more carefully for their light profile or followed up by spectroscopy.
 However, the recovery fractions indicate how many we can expect in the catalogue to begin with, based on which we generate a GC candidate list.
+Those GCs that are not directly recovered by the Euclid photometric pipeline will still exist in the images if they are brighter than the detection threshold.
+The large spatial coverage of the \Euclid survey means that detecting them in a systematic manner will be challenging because it requires treating each image separately and for example removing the light of the surrounding galaxy.